Collinear matching for next-to-leading power transverse-momentum distributions: Introduction

 The work is structured as follows.
 In Sec.~\ref{sec_Definitions} we review the fundamental definitions of the NLP TMD distributions as well as the twist-three collinear parton distributions.
 In Sec.~\ref{sec_Overview_method} we discuss the basic principles of the method employed to derive the small-$b$ matching series.
 The results for the matching of NLP TMD parton distributions onto collinear twist-3 parton distributions are presented in Sec.~\ref{sec_Results}, discussing also their impact on the SIDIS structure functions.
+We report an example of the computation in the appendix.